2026/2027 Undergraduate Courses

 Group C: Social and Cultural Practices

-From the birth of cinema and the legal emergence of “hardcore” to the rise of the internet, adult film covers a broad span of periods, genres, geographies, venues, and technical formats: stag and grindhouse films, peepshows, sexploitation films, avant-garde cinema, “Golden Age” pornography, video, animation, adult cinemas, and digital contexts.
+From the birth of cinema and the legal emergence of “hardcore” to the rise of the internet, adult film covers a broad span of periods, genres, geographies, venues, and technical formats: stag and grindhouse films, peepshows, sexploitation films, avant‐garde cinema, “Golden Age” pornography, video, animation, adult theatres, and digital contexts.
 This course offers a critical and historical survey of adult films in social, legal, technical, and political contexts of production, consumption, and circulation.
-The course balances global and U.S. perspectives with attention to entanglements of race, class, gender, sexuality, feminism, and labor.
+The course balances global and U.S. perspectives with attention to entanglements of race, class, gender, sexuality, feminism,1 and labor.
 Course content augmented by guest lectures from the adult industry.

-Day and time: Friday 11am-3pm
+Day and Time: Friday 13:00 - 17:00

 Instructor: Patrick Keilty